 - Two (2) elected Members of Council;

 - Two (2) appointed Members of Council; and,

 - One (1) Non-Council Member of the College.

 The two elected members of Council and the non-Council Member of the College are members of the profession.

-None of the members of the Registration Committee in 2008 were internationally educated massage therapists, although one publicly appointed committee member was educated outside Canada in another health profession.
+None of the members of the Registration Committee in 2011 were internationally educated massage therapists.